 Billing managers can become frustrated with legacy systems for managing channel partners.
 Often, they’re left performing financial gymnastics to complete their month end close.
 But it doesn’t have to be this way.

 One of the best ways to empower channel partners is to break down barriers to processes like pricing and product management.
 In doing so, the lives of billing managers become much easier.
 In solving challenges related to pricing and product management, channel partners can expedite sales and customer acquisition.
 This means channel partners can more quickly achieve growth in their accounts.
 In the end, billing managers realize greater revenue recognition thanks to improved processes that otherwise slowed growth.
 Ultimately, billing managers will find that financial reconciliation is much more efficient when channel partners are empowered.

 It is critical to have a centralized platform that coordinates product definition, pricing, and order fulfillment through financial reconciliation.
 For each of the scenarios depicted above, BluLogix can offer a solution.
 Our BluIQ™ platform is designed to solve complex billing scenarios.
-We offer a seamless quote-to-cash process, complex mediation, dynamic catalog management, and consumption and usage-based billing.
+We offer a seamless quote-to-cash process, complex data staging & mediation, dynamic catalog management, and consumption and usage-based billing.